American Gothic: Creation

 At the time, Wood classified it as one of the "cardboardy frame houses on Iowa farms" and considered it "very paintable".
 After obtaining permission from the house's owners, Selma Jones-Johnston and her family, Wood made a sketch the next day in oil paint on paperboard from the front yard.
 This sketch depicted a steeper roof and a longer window with a more pronounced ogive than on the actual house – features which eventually adorned the final work.

 Wood decided to paint the house along with, in his words, "the kind of people [he] fancied should live in that house".
 His sister, Nan (1899–1990), acted as the model for the woman, dressed in a colonial-print apron mimicking 20th-century rural Americana.
 In preparation, Wood requested that she make the apron herself and include rickrack trim to better reflect the period.
 As rickrack was no longer available in stores, Nan removed trim from their mother Hattie's old dresses to apply to the apron.
-The model for the father was the Wood family's dentist, Dr. Byron McKeeby (1867–1950) from Cedar Rapids, Iowa.
+The model for the man was the Wood family's dentist, Dr. Byron McKeeby (1867–1950) from Cedar Rapids, Iowa.

-The painting was reproduced in US newspapers, often with the caption An Iowa Farmer and His Wife.
+The painting was reproduced in U.S. newspapers, often with the caption An Iowa Farmer and His Wife.
 Nan told people that her brother had envisioned the pair as father and daughter, not husband and wife; Wood himself was vague about the issue until 1941 when he stated in a letter to a Mrs. Nellie Sudduth that "The prim lady with him is his grown-up daughter."

 Elements of the painting stress the vertical that is associated with Gothic architecture.
 The upright, three-pronged pitchfork is echoed in the stitching of the man's overalls and shirt, the Gothic pointed-arch window of the house under the steeped roof, and the structure of the man's face.
 However, Wood did not add figures to his sketch until he returned to his studio in Cedar Rapids.
 Moreover, he would not return to Eldon again, although he did request a photograph of the home to complete his painting.